Pros / Tools like the roof wizard make this program easy to use.

 Verdict / Despite a pared-down feature package, DreamPlan is a solid choice for novice designers, with tools that make creating designs from scratch relatively straightforward.

 Although DreamPlan has not been around as long as Punch design software or Home Designer, it has made its presence known in the home design industry and is a solid program.
-It is extremely easy to use, but it provides limited options for sample plans, objects and fixtures.
-However, when it comes to creating your own designs, it has nice tools, like background grids and a roof wizard, that make it a good choice for novice designers.
+It is extremely easy to use.
+When it comes to creating your own designs, it has nice tools, like background grids and a roof wizard, that make it a good choice for novice designers.

 Perhaps the best feature of this software is its usability.
 Many programs require that you edit in 2D view and then convert the design to 3D, but this program lets you draw walls and add objects in 3D view.
 The 3D view includes grid lines placed over the lawn area of your yard.
 This is the only program we looked at that does this.
 This allows you to draw a wall or a room against a 3D grid background, which makes it easier to see if it is the right size or fits within the framework of your space.